Ohio State gives patient a unique surgical collaboration — with a life-changing outcome

 A life-changing outcome

-When Knisely had his surgery in May 2020, it turned out the team did require every one of those talented hands to take care of Knisely — but they were more than prepared.
+When Knisely had his surgery in May 2020, it turned out the team did require every one of those talented hands to take care of him — but they were more than prepared.

-Moore reconstructed the nerve portion that had to be removed and, with her help, Knisely gained back almost complete function of that leg over the next several months.
+Moore reconstructed the damaged nerve portion that had to be removed and, with her help, Knisely gained back almost complete muscle function of that leg over the next several months.

 “Each month, I’ve gotten better, and Dr. Moore says I’ll probably continue to improve for two years post-surgery,” he says.